philw-23/zoomcamp-de/WK3_Data_Warehouse/HW3/solutions.md

 ## Question 4:

 The optimized strategy for ordering results by PULocationID and filtering based on lpep_pickup_datetime is to **cluster on PULocationID and partition by lpep_pickup_datetime (with a daily partition)**.
-Since we are frequently filtering on lpep_pickup_datetime by day, this will be applied in a `WHERE` clause in our queries.
-As a result, by paritioning on lpep_pickup_datetime (daily) we can ignore reading chunks of data that aren't applicable to improve performance and reduce cost.
-By clustering on PULocationID, we will get the data presorted together by this column in each of our partitions, similar to an `ORDER BY` clause
+Filters are applied in a `WHERE` clause in our SQL queries, thus if we are frequently filtering on lpep_pickup_datetime, paritioning allows us to ignore processing chunks of data that aren't applicable in order to improve performance and reduce cost.
+Sorting is associated with `ORDER BY` clauses in SQL queries, and clustering will group sets of data next to each other within partitions based on the column provided.
+Thus if we are frequently sorting by PULocationID, clustering on this column can provide a performance boost to our queries

 The following commands will create the partitioned and clustered dataset in BigQuery